Really don't want to lose the focus of this thread.

 ...Rocky Horror! 🤗

-I see where these 'Dances' could be 'Classical' Fiddle Tunes!
+These piano 'Dances' could be GREAT 'Classical' Fiddle Tunes!
 Most are only 1-2 minutes in length. 🤗

-This 1st example IS SO BEAUTIFUL - I LOVE IT!
-"Lullaby in Celestial Night" only changes between 3/4 and 5/8 time - performed by Kyoko Tabe (Azurelith).
+The 4th IS SO BEAUTIFUL - I LOVE IT!
+"Lullaby in Celestial Night" only changes between 3/4 and 5/8 time.

 According to Wikipedia, Yoshimatsu wrote 9 Opus of 'Pleiades Dances' - 7 interchangeable dances/movements in each Opus - 63 total!
 The total works are divided into 3 books.
 Originally all written for piano, the 7 movements of the 2nd Opus were also arranged for Violin, Flute & Piano.